argentlabs/argent-contracts-zksync/README.md

 Under this model we can build a simple yet highly secure non-custodial wallet.

 ## Escape
-In case one party is not cooperating (maybe keys were lost or compromised), the other party alone can trigger the `escape` mode (a.k.a. recovery) on the wallet .
+In case one party is not cooperating (maybe keys were lost or compromised), the other party alone can trigger the `escape` mode (a.k.a. recovery) on the wallet.

 An escape takes 7 days before being ready.
 After the time delay, the non-cooperating party can be replaced.